Subvenite Titration

 • partial-onset seizures.

-Treatment of acute manic or mixed episodes is not recommended.
+Limitations of Use: Treatment of acute manic or mixed episodes is not recommended.
 Effectiveness of SUBVENITE in the acute treatment of mood episodes has not been established.

 CONTRAINDICATIONS